benbuck/finestray/README.md

   [Modifiers and Hotkeys](#modifiers-and-hotkeys) section for more information.
 - **Auto-trays**:
   This lets you configure the list of auto-tray values that are used to control automatically minimizing specific windows to the tray.
-Items can be added to the list by pressing the Add button, removed from the list by pressing the Delete button, or modified by selecting an item, entering new values into the fields, and pressing the Update button.
+Items can be added to the list by pressing the "Add" button, removed from the list by pressing the "Delete" button, or modified by selecting an item, entering new values into the fields, and pressing the "Update" button.
 Please see the [Auto-Tray Settings](#auto-tray-settings) section for more information.

 At the bottom of the Settings dialog are six buttons: Help, About, Reset, Exit, Cancel, and OK: